-C. If a student is absent from school due to illness or leaves early because of illness he/she may not play in the game scheduled for that evening.
-Each school will set a time that students must be in school if they are ill in the morning to participate in a game for that day unless there is an excused absence.
+C. If a student is absent from school due to illness or leaves early because of illness or unexcused absence he/she may not play in the game scheduled for that evening.
+Each school will set a time that students must be at school in the morning to participate in a game for that day unless there is an excused absence.
 This decision will be made by the principal.

 D. If a student is ineligible to play on the date of the game (academic or conduct), he/she may NOT dress out or play in that game.
 (C1)

-E. No player can move over to another team of the same age group within a school.
+E. No player can move over to another team of the same age group within the school.
 (C1)